Atelier-Shiori/detectstream/Readme.md

 # What is detectstream
-This is an open source Cocoa Framework that detects Web Stream presence in Safari, Webkit, OmniWeb, Chrome, Edge, and Brave Browser using the Scripting framework (other browsers are unsupported as they don't support AppleScript)
+This is an open source Cocoa Framework that detects Web Stream presence in Safari, Webkit, OmniWeb, Orion, Chrome, Edge, and Brave Browser using the Scripting framework (other browsers are unsupported as they don't support AppleScript)

 detectstream only works on macOS 10.11 El Capitan or later.
 Built against the macOS 13 SDK and is Universal Binary 2 compatible for Intel and Apple Silicon.